Understanding Skeeter Syndrome: Symptoms, Treatment and Prevention

 Can you have a delayed allergic reaction to a mosquito bite?

 Yes, it's possible to have a delayed allergic reaction to a mosquito bite.
-This is called a "skeeter syndrome".
+This is called "skeeter syndrome".
 Symptoms, such as redness, swelling, itching, and heat, may not appear immediately but can develop over 24 to 48 hours post-bite, and last up to a week.

 What is the immune response in skeeter syndrome?